 Do Retainers Melt in Hot Water?

-Can Retainers be Fixed if they Melted?
+Can Retainers be Fixed if They Melt?